Water Damage – Causes, Types, Health Risks & Restoration

 - Water evaporation in Class 3 homes is time-consuming.

-- Class 3 damage may occur if a water main breaks or if a home is leaking from storm damage or flood water.
+- Class 3 damage may occur if a water main breaks or a home leaks from storm damage or flood water.

 Class 4 Water Damage